Why Diversity is Valuable

 Analyze Male/Female Diversity at American Jewish University

-Where available, the chart below includes the male to female percentage among American Jewish University's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among American Jewish University's undergraduate students.

 Geographic Diversity is Average